Indo-German Energy Forum

 Title: Indo-German Energy Forum

-The project demonstrates the potential advantages of integrating solar technology in urban areas and industrial facilities.
-Successful activities include roof-mounted photovoltaic systems on the Delhi Metro Rail Corporation building and the highly innovative India One solar power demonstration plant in Mount Abu (power, heat, storage).
+- Initiation of the ‘ComSolar’ programme that demonstrates the potential benefits of integrating solar technology in urban areas and industry.
+Successful activities include roof-mounted photovoltaic systems on the Delhi Metro Rail Corporation and the highly innovative India One concentrated solar power demonstration plant in Mount Abu (power, heat, storage).

-- Implementation of a countrywide solar measurement and monitoring programme (known as SolMap) with partner institute NIWE to provide reliable data on solar radiation and monitors the efficiency of the solar systems in operation.
-The project contributes to the Global Solar and Wind Atlas initiative coordinated by the International Renewable Energy Agency (IRENA).
+- Implementation of a countrywide solar measurement and monitoring programme (known as SolMap) with partner institute NIWE to provide reliable data on solar irradiation and to monitor the efficiency of solar plants currently in operation.
+The data is being made public through Global Solar and Wind Atlas of the International Renewable Energy Agency (IRENA).

-- Large-scale integration of renewable energy into the Indian power grid through the Green Energy Corridors programme and Flexibilisation of Coal Fired Powerplants.
+- Integration of renewable energies into the Indian power grid on a large scale through the Green Energy Corridors programme and Flexibilisation of Coal Fired Powerplants.